jonbmoore2500/Climb-Control-2/README.md

 ##### To Run:

-Run "bundle install" to install all gems, "bundle exec rake migrate" to activate migration of tables, and "bundle exec rake seed" to seed those tables (seed data is currently up to date, see above).
+Run "bundle install" to install all gems, "bundle exec rake db:create" to create the new database, "bundle exec rake db:migrate" to activate the migration of the tables into the database, and "bundle exec rake db:seed" to seed those tables (seed data is currently up to date, see above).
 Then run "bundle exec rake server" to run the server, and view the server data on its own via [http://localhost:9292/*route_name*] (available routes are climbers, problems, climbs, and setters).

 #### Table Organization